Visit the imperial cities of Rabat, Meknes,Fez and Marrakesh

 back to top

-Please note that the package does not include airfare (see options below).
+Please note that the package does not include airfare.

-Accommodation in Ouarzazate: 2 nights, breakfasts, 2 dinners
+Accommodation in Ait Benhaddou: 2 nights, breakfasts, 2 dinners.

 A special lunch in the D'har pottery.